Trade directory · Monroe metro · Louisiana

 Insurance Minimums

-General liability $300,000 per occurrence, $600,000 aggregate minimum.
+General liability minimum $300,000 per occurrence, $600,000 aggregate.
 Workers compensation required if employees.
-Bonding may be required for larger commercial projects.
+Many projects require $1 million liability coverage per contract terms.

 § C · Path to license